ietf-wg-cats/draft-ietf-cats-usecases-requirements/draft-ietf-cats-usecases-requirements.md

    usually involve mega-scale parameters, while customized models involve large or middle-scale parameters.

-   Also, AI large model contains two key phases: training and inference.
+   Also, AI large model involves two key phases: training and inference.
    Training refers to the process of developing an AI model by feeding it with large amounts of data and optimizing it to learn and improve its performance.
 Training has high demand on computing and memory resource.